hltcoe/turkle/README.md

 # Docker usage

-Instead of installing Turkle and dependencies directly, you can run Turkle as a Docker container, using scripts to manage Projects and Batches of Tasks.
+Instead of installing Turkle and dependencies directly, you can run Turkle as a Docker container, using the admin UI or scripts to manage Projects and Batches of Tasks.

 This repo comes with two Dockerfiles.
 The default file `Dockerfile` uses SQLite as the database backend.
 The file `Dockerfile-MySQL` uses